 However, only 2.5% of those with a lower ROI agreed with that statement.
 That said, investors with the highest ROI also were much more likely to have a backup plan (50%) for disasters than those with lower ROI (12.5%).

-While news sites and fix-and-flipper blogs are great sources of information on how the real estate industry is doing, social media can also be helpful.
+While news sites and real estate investor blogs are great sources of information on how the real estate industry is doing, social media can also be helpful.
 Investors with the highest ROI were also more engaged on social media (35%) than their counterparts with lower ROI.

-Joining fix-and-flipper groups on LinkedIn or subscribing to a real estate investor subreddit will allow you to hear from people with “boots on the ground.”
+Joining real estate investor groups on LinkedIn or subscribing to a real estate investor subreddit will allow you to hear from people with “boots on the ground.”
 This could allow you to find out about potential shifts in the market before it makes headlines.